-Renal Dysplasia is malformation of the kidney.
+Renal Dysplasia in pets is malformation of the kidney.
 It is more common in the following breeds – Alaskan Malamutes, Bedlington Terriers, Chow Chows, Cocker Spaniels, Doberman Pinschers, Keeshonden, Lhasa Apsos, Miniature Schnauzers, Norwegian Elkhounds, Samoyeds, Shih Tzus, Soft-coated Wheaten Terriers, and Standard Poodles.
 Renal dysplasia may be unilateral or bilateral.
 This usually presents as early onset renal failure.

 Polycystic Kidneys can be identified on ultrasound by the formation of multiple cysts.
 There may be no symptoms or progressive renal failure.
 This is seen more commonly in the following breeds – Beagles, Cairn Terriers, Persian cats, and domestic long-haired cats.